goschtl/zope/zopetoolkit/doc/source/process/winbotsetup.rst

       with setup.py install

   * c:\\python25_sys (default, 32bit, add to path)
+  * clean versions of all the various pythons:

+    * make a copy of the folder with the name `_clean` added
+    * remove all traces of setuptools

+      * from `site-packages`
+      * from `scripts`

+    * (or make a copy before installing setuptools -- I had all installed and did not want to install from scratch again)

   * install mingw32 to C:\\MinGW
   * collabnet svn client to C:\\svn
   * MSVC